microsoft/aksworkshop/_entries/02-02 challenge2-1.md

 title: Deploy MongoDB
 ---

-Our applicaiton needs access to an instance of MongoDB for persistence.
+Our application needs access to an instance of MongoDB for persistence.
 This section will walk you through installing MongoDB using Helm, a package manager for Kubenretes.

 > **Hints**
 > * Be careful with the authentication settings when creating MongoDB.
 It is recommended that you create a standalone username/password and database.